learn-co-curriculum/dsc-song-analysis-try-experience/p_3_string_lesson.md

 ## Try it out
 ***

-Great, now let's try to input something as a **string** - we'll start with something simple:
+Great, now let's try to input something as a `str` - we'll start with something simple:
 `'Hello World'` or `"Hello World"`
 In the console below we can print ‘Hello World’ using the `print()` function, which looks like this:
 ```python